programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 * [Help & suggestions](#section9)
 * [Read more](#section10)

-## [What are all these terms (static site, Jekyll, GitHub Pages) & why might I care?] <a id="section0"></a>
+## [What are static sites, Jekyll, etc. & why might I care?] <a id="section0"></a>

+<u>**[TO DO**</u>

-[fill in link to Jekyll Demo live site on "this" text above
+<u>**fill in link to Jekyll Demo live site on "this" text above**</u>

-use subsection anchor links to point to places amid the text
+<u>**use subsection anchor links to point to places amid the text**</u>

-code isn't in grey box in PH theme! change text to describe it
+<u>**code isn't in grey box in PH theme! change text to describe it**</u>

-]

-[static site

-databases: security, maintenance, speed, archivability

-static site generator, Jekyll

-GitHub, git

-GitHub Pages
+<u>**]**</u>

 This tutorial is built on the official Jekyll Documentation written by the Jekyll community.

-See the "Read more" section below if you'd like to know even more about these terms.]
+See the "Read more" section below if you'd like to know even more about these terms.

-*Operating systems*: This tutorial is aimed at Mac users only.
-Jekyll can also work for Linux (this tutorial uses the Mac/Windows GitHub Desktop software for simplicity, but Linux users will need to use git over the command line instead).
-Jekyll doesn't officially support Windows, but [offers instructions on getting it to work on Windows anyway](http://jekyllrb.com/docs/windows/#installation).
+### Static vs. dynamic websites <a id="section0-1"></a>

+*Dynamic sites* (e.g. Drupal or WordPress) pull information from a database to populate a page; when you search for some words on Amazon.com, for example, the search results page you are shown didn’t already exist as a full HTML page—Amazon.com has a template for search results page with things they all share like their main menu and logo, but it queries the database to insert the results of that search you initiated.

+Jekyll, on the other hand, gives you a *static site* in that it takes page templates (those things like main menus and footers, shared across all the web pages) and other files with specific information (e.g. a file for each blog post on the site) and combines these into full HTML pages for the site visitors to see (i.e. generating a static site, aka a folder of HTML files)—and these are already put together and ready to serve up when you're visiting the site.
+That is, Jekyll doesn’t need to do anything like querying a database when you visit a page; it’s already got the pages fully formed, and it just updates them when and if they ever change.

+### GitHub and GitHub Pages <a id="section0-2"></a>

+[write]

+### What are the reasons for using a static site (like Jekyll)? <a id="section0-3"></a>

+Options like Drupal, WordPress, and Omeka are good for specific needs like complex, interactive websites—but for many blogs, project websites, and online portfolios, Jekyll can do everything you need while providing some nice perks:

+- **Security and speed:** There's no database to protect, far less code to look through and learn about, updates and maintenance are needed far less often, and minimal website files and no database to query mean a faster page-loading time.
+There's less systems-administration hassle in general.

+- **Preservation:** No database means that the text files that make up your site are all you need to save to preserve and replicate your site.
+It's easy to back your site up or submit it to an institutional repository.

+- **Free hosting + customization + versioning:** while many website tools like Drupal, WordPress, and Omeka are free, hosting them (paying for someone to serve your website's files to site visitors) can cost money, or free hosting options lock you out of some features *and* also usually make advanced customization difficult or impossible.
+Jekyll can be hosted on GitHub Pages for free, and while you are limited as to what plugins (code that adds additional site features) you can use, you're free to do basically whatever else you want and can create a highly customized website.
+Plus, hosting on GitHub Pages means your site is linked into GitHub's nice interface for git **versioning**, so you can track changes to your site and always roll back to an earlier state of any blog post, page, or the site itself if needed.

 ## Preparing for installation <a id="section1"></a>

 *We'll set a few things up before installing the actual code that will run your website.
 If you already have any of the following set up on your computer, you can skip that subsection.*

+### Operating systems <a id="section1-0"></a>

+This tutorial is aimed at Mac users only.
+Jekyll can also work for Linux (this tutorial uses the Mac/Windows GitHub Desktop software for simplicity, but Linux users will need to use git over the command line instead).
+Jekyll doesn't officially support Windows, but [offers instructions on getting it to work on Windows anyway](http://jekyllrb.com/docs/windows/#installation).

 ### GitHub user account <a id="section1-1"></a>